ippc/sandbox/README.md

 Place to test git workflow.

-First, [setup git](https://help.github.com/articles/set-up-git) (so you don't have to keep putting in  your password every time)
+1. First, [setup git](https://help.github.com/articles/set-up-git) (so you don't have to keep putting in  your password every time).

 ## Git Workflow